We try to connect you with the assistance, care and concern you need to get you through a crisis.

 Eligibility for Food Pantry, Clothing Center, and Housing Assistance Programs

-If you live in our service area and are in need of the Food Pantry, help with clothing, housing assistance or any of our seasonal programs, you MUST meet with one of our case managers at the MOM Main Offices to register.
-At this meeting, our compassionate Case Managers may provide other resources based upon your individual needs.
+If you live in our service area and are in need of the Food Pantry, help with clothing, housing assistance or any of our seasonal programs, you must meet with one of our case managers at the MOM Main Offices to register.
+At this meeting, a MOM Case Manager may provide other resources based upon your individual needs.

 Eligibility for Seniors Program